sercankahvecioglu/BuildingKnowledgeGraphWithLocalLLM/readme.md

 # Knowledge Graph Triplet Extraction and Visualization

 This repository contains a pipeline for extracting knowledge-graph-ready triplets from text, processing them, and visualizing the resulting knowledge graph.

+The project leverages:

+Natural Language Processing (NLP) for text understanding and triplet extraction.

+Graph processing techniques to structure and enrich the extracted information.

-The project leverages a combination of natural language processing (NLP), graph processing, and visualization tools to build and query a knowledge graph.
+Visualization tools to interactively explore and query the resulting knowledge graph.

+All triplet extraction is powered by a local LLM: Gemma 3 (4b-it-qat), ensuring efficient and private processing without relying on external APIs.

 ## Features